z426/z426.github.io/_posts/2023-07-15-from_dumbledore_wisdom_pot.md

 imageCaption: "Image Source: Pinterest"
 ---

-As we know, we are not born with fear of emotions.
+As we know, we are not born with fear.
 An infant does not know what fear is.
 As he starts to grow he slowly develops this feeling. <br>

 <!-- As Dumbledore puts it: <i> <b>Fear of a name increases fear of the thing itself.</b></i> -->